 The two tiny metal springs inside the battery compartment press against the CR2032 cell to maintain a steady connection.
 If either spring flattens or shifts, the power supply becomes intermittent.
 That triggers the tag’s internal logic to emit error beeps.

-This is the number-one cause.
-It’s also the easiest to fix.
+This is also the easiest cause to check first.

 Worn or faulty battery

 CR2032 batteries lose voltage gradually, but a defective cell can cause sudden drops that confuse the tag’s firmware.
+Energizer’s CR2032 product page states that a fresh cell delivers 3.0V, and a failing cell can sag well below that threshold even though the tag still powers on.
 Even a battery you installed recently could be a dud.
 If realigning the springs doesn’t help, swap in a fresh cell from a reputable brand like Energizer or Panasonic.

 Signal interference

 Bluetooth operates on the 2.4 GHz band, shared by Wi-Fi routers, microwaves, wireless earbuds, baby monitors, and even Christmas light timers.
-Heavy interference can disrupt the tag’s connection to your phone, occasionally triggering alert beeps.
+The FCC’s guide to RF interference confirms that household devices can disrupt wireless connections nearby.
+A tag sitting next to a running microwave can drop its connection repeatedly until the appliance shuts off.

 If the beeping only happens in specific rooms or near certain devices, interference is your likely culprit.